 - Broken glass.
 Some skylights are simply of poor quality or contain glass that can’t withstand extreme wind and rain or sudden changes in temperature.
 Badly constructed skylights can shift around and cause the glass to break.
 We’ve even seen instances where regular windows have been used in place of tethered or laminated glass, almost guaranteeing the glass to shatter.

 - Excessive light!
 Of course, the aim of a skylight is to let more light into the room.
-But in areas of high sun, a skylight can provide up to three times as much light as a regular window the same size.
+But in areas of high sun, a skylight can provide up to three times as much light as a regular window of the same size.
 If the skylight is producing excessive light, the UV rays can cause damage to furniture and flooring, and burn skin.

 What should I do if my skylight is leaking?

-If you suspect your skylight has a leak then there a few things to look out for.
+If you suspect your skylight has a leak then there are a few things to look out for.
 First, it’s easy to confuse a skylight leak with condensation, so we need to look for anything unusual in your skylight.
 Start by examining the corners where the glass and metal meet.
 If you find cracks or other damages then you probably have a leak on your hands.

 To solve that issue, you can seal up the cracks using silicone along the whole length.
 But if there’s no crack, then we can usually put it down to condensation, or a problem with the flashing.